US STOCKS-Equities close lower as rise in yields overshadows earnings

 The Fed's effect on the housing market continues to grow.
 Housing starts, a measure of new residential construction, dropped 8.1% in September in the latest sign of the economy losing steam.

-The PHLX Housing Index .HGX stumbled, marking another sector unlikely to help stocks reverse months of declines, with the three main U.S. indexes still mired in bear markets.
+The PHLX Housing Index .HGX stumbled -4.50%, marking another sector unlikely to help stocks reverse months of declines, with the three main U.S. indexes still mired in bear markets.

-Dow components Procter & Gamble CoPG.N and Travelers Companies IncTRV.N both rose after the companies posted better-than expected quarterly profit.
+Dow components Procter & Gamble CoPG.N gained 0.93% and Travelers Companies IncTRV.N rose 4.44% after the companies posted better-than expected quarterly profit.

 Third-quarter profit growth expectations for S&P 500 companies have edged up to 3% from 2.8% on Tuesday, according to Refinitiv data, still well below the 11.1% increase forecast at the start of July.

-Tesla Inc TSLA.O advanced ahead of its earnings due after the bell, with focus on any weakness in demand that is starting to weigh on the auto industry.
+Tesla Inc TSLA.O advanced 0.84% ahead of its earnings after the bell, with focus on any weakness in demand that is starting to weigh on the auto industry.
+Shares dropped 3.94% following the close as the electric vehicle maker missed revenue estimates for the third quarter.

+Volume on U.S. exchanges was 11.05 billion shares, compared with the 11.62 billion average for the full session over the last 20 trading days.

+Declining issues outnumbered advancing ones on the NYSE by a 3.28-to-1 ratio; on Nasdaq, a 2.69-to-1 ratio favored decliners.

 Housing starts building permitshttps://tmsnrt.rs/3DbVsAD